tilt-dev/tilt.build/docs/fast_build.md

 It's only for setting up the environment, not for adding your code.
 So this Dockerfile might look different than most.

-* `add(repo.path('cmd/demoserver1'), '/go/src/github.com/windmilleng/tiltdemo/cmd/demoserver1')`
+* `add('./cmd/demoserver1', '/go/src/github.com/windmilleng/tiltdemo/cmd/demoserver1')`

 The `add` method copies a directory from outside your container to inside of your container.

-In this case, we copy the directory `cmd/demoserver` inside of our Git repo into the container filesystem.
+In this case, we copy the directory `./cmd/demoserver` (relative to the Tiltfile) into the container filesystem.

-While Tilt is running, it watches all files in cmd/demoserver.
+While Tilt is running, it watches all files in `./cmd/demoserver`.
 If they change, it copies the file into the container.

 * `run('go install github.com/windmilleng/tiltdemo/cmd/demoserver1')`